 We also conducted groundwater modeling scenarios to verify the expected benefits of injecting the recharge water into the Potomac Aquifer, which ultimately allowed HRSD to move forward with selecting two of the treatment processes for pilot testing.

 HRSD elected to perform side-by-side testing of the Granular Activated Carbon (GAC)-based and Reverse Osmosis (RO)-based treatment options to confirm their ability to produce water that exceeds drinking water standards, and to compare performance.
-Pilot testing took place on the RO-based pilot from June 2016 to December 2016, while the GAC-based pilot was operational from July 2016 to October 2017, providing adequate time for apples-to-apples comparison of the different treatment processes treating the same source water.
-Both pilots took place at HRSD’s York River Treatment Plant, one of HRSD’s seven candidate treatment plants for advanced water treatment and subsequent groundwater injection.
-During this phase, we also assisted with the drilling, development and analysis of two test wells to verify the aquifer hydraulics and water quality and conducted a series of geochemical compatibility analyses to ensure successful injection.
+Both pilots took place at HRSD’s York River Treatment Plant, one of HRSD’s seven candidate treatment plants for advanced water treatment and subsequent groundwater recharge.
+During this phase, we also assisted with the drilling, development and analysis of two test wells to verify the aquifer hydraulics and water quality and conducted a series of geochemical compatibility analyses to ensure successful recharge

 Rather than moving immediately to full-scale implementation, HRSD elected to proceed with a state-of-the-art 1 MGD demonstration facility using GAC-based treatment located at another one of HRSD’s eligible SWIFT candidates, the Nansemond Treatment Plant.
-The GAC-based treatment process was selected for the Research Center based on its pilot performance, preferential cost, avoidance of brine treatment and discharge challenges and projected compatibility with the native groundwater.
-HRSD will then inject the SWIFT Water into the aquifer and monitor results at the site for one year to inform design criteria for the full-scale facilities.
-We’re working with HRSD on the required regulatory steps for the future full-scale facilities that will reach over 100-million-gallons per day by 2030.
+Jacobs participated as a Technical Advisor in this phase and helped HRSD select the GAC-based treatment process for the Research Center based on its pilot performance, preferential cost, avoidance of brine treatment and discharge challenges and projected compatibility with the native groundwater.
+HRSD monitored results at the site for one year to inform design criteria for the full-scale facilities.
+We also supported HRSD with the required regulatory steps for the future full-scale facilities that will reach over 100-million-gallons per day by 2030.

 Following full-scale implementation of the SWIFT program, HRSD expects to only need to discharge treated water through existing permitted outfalls into local rivers occasionally during significant storms at the facilities where SWIFT is implemented.
 At those facilities, SWIFT will successfully eliminate more than 90 percent of HRSD’s discharge, reducing nutrients entering the receiving streams, and in turn the Chesapeake Bay.